This article was last updated April 27, 2021.

 Now, we know we said earlier that an LH surge indicates that ovulation is likely coming up soon, so it may be tempting to think that two LH peaks means you ovulate twice, or that a sustained high level of LH means you’re ovulating for longer.
 Both of these are not true.

-For the purposes of ovulation tracking, the main thing to keep an eye out for is that initial LH surge, because it’s that initial surge that’s predictive of ovulation.
+For the purposes of ovulation tracking, the main thing to keep an eye out for is that initial LH surge, because it’s that initial surge that’s predictive of ovulation and peak fertility.